 Thank you for the opportunity to comment on WAC-173-446, Climate Commitment Act (CCA) Program Rule.
 I appreciate the hard work the Department of Ecology has been doing to implement the CCA.

-However, as a long time Washington resident I have concerns related to the following areas of the draft program rule.
+However, I have concerns related to the following areas of the draft program rule.

 Environmental Justice Council